-The donation of your baby’s blood from the umbilical cord and placenta may mean the life of someone suffering from leukaemia, lymphoma, and some tumours could be saved.
+The donation of your baby’s blood from the umbilical cord and placenta may be life-saving for someone suffering from leukaemia, lymphoma, and some tumours.
 Researchers have learned that using this blood that is high in stem cells, for transplantation to a sufferer of these diseases provides the best chance for a cure.

 The blood is collected from your placenta and umbilical cord immediately after the birth of your baby.
 If you choose not to participate in the donation programme the placenta and umbilical cord will be discarded as waste.